CDLUC3/mrt-doc/diagrams/README.md

 ![](overview-replic.mmd.svg)

 ## Scratch Pad
-_Develop the diagrams in VSCode and then move to a .mmd file_
+_Develop the diagrams in VSCode with a Mermaid extension.
+Move to a .mmd file for proper display on GitHub._

 ```mermaid
 graph LR